1953 - University of Washington alumni form the Seattle Women's Field Hockey club.

 2017 - Seattle sends two teams to the VIT, with the Masters earning 3rd place and Women's Social playing to a 4th place finish.

-2018 - Seattle Women's Masters keep up their winning ways, earning 3rd place in their division.
-Seattle Co-ed wins the co-ed division.
+2018 - Seattle Women's Masters keep up their winning ways at the VIT, earning 3rd place in their division.
+Seattle Co-ed wins the VIT co-ed division.
+Seattle Women & Men bring over 150 players together as they co-host the first annual Seattle Field Hockey Social, a two-day 7v7 tournament at Marymoor Park.